You have probably seen the question in every Japan travel forum: “Do I need an English guide for Hakone?”

 - You move at the group’s pace, not your own.

-- Tour details can vary, so you need to check exactly what is included before booking.
+- Tour details vary — always check exactly what is included before booking.

 If you are still deciding, the easiest way is to match the option to your travel style rather than asking whether an English guide is necessary in general.

-- Choose a volunteer guide if: you want English support and local insight at a lower cost, and you have enough time to organise everything in advance.
+- Choose a volunteer guide if: you want English support and local insight at a lower cost, and you have enough lead time (at least two weeks) to organise everything in advance.
+Great for travellers who value cultural exchange and conversation.

 Frequently Asked Questions